Powell Family Cooking

 Substitutions

-• Cheese: Substitute Gruyere with Swiss cheese or sharp cheddar for a different flavor.
+• Cheese: Substitute Gruyere with Swiss cheese or white cheddar.

 • Mushrooms: Use wild mushrooms, such as chanterelles or shiitakes, for an earthier taste.